 In-vivo CRISPR base-editing of PCSK9 (VERVE-101 / VERVE-102)

 A single-administration in-vivo somatic-cell gene-editing therapy that permanently silences the hepatic PCSK9 gene using adenine base-editing (ABE) delivered by lipid nanoparticles (LNPs), producing durable LDL cholesterol reduction without a double-strand DNA break.
 VERVE-101 (SaCas9-ABE8e + PCSK9-targeting guide RNA) entered Phase 1b (heart-1) in patients with heterozygous familial hypercholesterolemia (HeFH) and established cardiovascular disease, making it the first in-vivo base-editing therapeutic in human clinical trials.
-VERVE-102, a second-generation product using an engineered nuclease with improved precision, is currently recruiting (heart-2, Phase 1b).
-Human evidence is limited to Phase 1b dose-escalation; no Phase 2 or hard cardiovascular endpoint data exist as of 2026-05-06.
+VERVE-102, a second-generation product (reformulated GalNAc-LNP + adenine base editor v8.8), reported full Phase 1 results in NEJM in 2026 (n=35; up to −88% PCSK9 and −62% LDL-C from a single dose, durable ≥12 months, no dose-limiting toxicity) 1 — the first peer-reviewed full Phase 1 trial of an in-vivo base-editing medicine.
+Human evidence remains limited to Phase 1 dose-escalation; no Phase 2 or hard cardiovascular endpoint data exist as of 2026-06-08.

 See pcsk9 for full PCSK9 protein biology.